 There are several methods that can be used to degas solvent, including freeze-pump-thaw and bubbling inert gas through the solvent (purging).
 While the freeze-pump-thaw method is the more rigorous of the two methods for removing dissolved O2 (see the “Degassing Liquids” video in the Essentials of Organic Chemistry series), purging is useful when using smaller volumes of liquid and when the reactants and/or products are not water sensitive.
 Here we demonstrate how to degas solvent by purging.
 It is important to remember that degassing solvent does not remove water.

 The most common methods used to add solvent to a reaction using a Schlenk line include transfer by syringe or by cannula (a long double pointed needle, Figure 2).
 Syringes are used when a specific volume of liquid needs to be added to the reaction (i.e. adding a liquid reagent).
 Cannula transfers can be used to transfer an exact volume into a dropping funnel, or an approximate volume if transferring solvent to the reaction.
 Cannula transfer relies on a pressure difference between two flasks to transfer solvent from one vessel (donor flask) to another (receiving flask) (Figure 3), and the pressure differential can be achieved by either application of vacuum or pressure.
-Vacuumbased cannula transfer is conducted by putting the receiving flask under static or dynamic vacuum, while the donor flask is connected to positive N2 pressure.
-In pressurebased cannula transfer, the receiving flask is vented while positive N2 pressure is fed into the donor flask.
+Vacuum-based cannula transfer is conducted by putting the receiving flask under static or dynamic vacuum, while the donor flask is connected to positive N2 pressure.
+In pressure-based cannula transfer, the receiving flask is vented while positive N2 pressure is fed into the donor flask.
 In both cases, the lower pressure in the receiving flask results in solvent flowing through the cannula from the donor flask to the receiving flask.
 Here we demonstrate how to use the pressure method for cannula transfer.

 Procedure: